Strategies for Older Candidates

 - Enthusiastic and dedicated to starting a new step in your medical career

 - Modest about your past achievements, but confident in your ability

 - Respectful and appreciative of the education they have to offer

 - A team player

 It may feel complicated, but any candidate who comes off as arrogant or know-it-all by bragging about their past experiences will not be received well by Program Directors or Interview Committees.
-The best traits to focus on are your modesty, work ethic, sense of respect for others, and your flexibility.
+Thus, the best traits to focus on are your modesty, work ethic, sense of respect for others, and your flexibility.

 Your ERAS Application